Port Barton Itinerary: What to do for 3 Days in Port Barton

 So, Port Barton has come a long way, and by the time you read this, maybe they’ll have paved all their roads.

-Situated halfway between Puerto Princesa and El Nido on the island of Palawan, Port Barton is much smaller and much less developed than both of these cities.
 The road leading into town is still unpaved.
-The town has got mostly potholed dirt roads that can get so muddy when it rains that it can feel like you need to run through an obstacle course to get anywhere.
-There’s a small bus station that gets busy when a mass of tourists are leaving in the morning or arriving in the afternoon.
+The town has mostly potholed dirt roads that can get so muddy when it rains that it can feel like you need to run through an obstacle course to get anywhere.

 What makes Port Barton so special is that it still feels like a place that’s first and foremost for the locals.
-This is so unlike El Nido where it seems that the city exists in order to cater to tourists.
+This is so unlike El Nido where it seems that the city exists to cater to tourists.

 You’ll still come across cafes selling tourist fare like pizzas, mojitos, and vegetarian food within the first block or two from the beach.
 There’s even a coffee shop owned by an Italian selling amazing Italian coffee and gelato.